Labbeti/aac-datasets/docs/data_subsets.rst

 MACS
 ########################
 MACS contains only 1 subset: full.
-Its data is usually as additional training data.
+Its data is typically used as additional training data.

 WavCaps
 ########################